sahahn/parc_scaling/docs/index.md

 within a machine learning context (See [Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html)).
 We perform a number of different experiments in order to probe this and related questions in detail.

-This page is designed to act as both a project documentation and / or supplementary material (Note: there are a number of hyper-links to different internal and external pages of interest).

 ## Base Experiment Setup

 The base experiment conducted within this project was a systematic test of different pre-defined parcellations performance.